geoffmazeroff/shamazon/ProjectPlan.md

 - Create content for README.md so that others can run this app locally (test on another machine that this indeed works)
 - Add unit tests
 - Figure out how to change injected service based on environment
-- Add Redis for caching results from 3rd-party API (60 second expiry); used meta.updatedAt to determine when to refresh cache

 ## Future Items
 - Pagination for main page